Skip to main content

 Portworx Backup web console displays selected resource count under RESOURCES column.

-• Add namespace label: allows you to add labels for the namespaces to search them with the applied labels at later point in time.
+• Add namespace label: allows you to add labels for the namespaces to search them with the applied labels at a later point in time.
 For more information, see Backup using namespace labels.

-• Add resource label: allows you to add labels for the resources to search them with the applied labels at later point in time.
+• Add resource label: allows you to add labels for the resources to search them with the applied labels at a later point in time.
 For more information, see Backup using resource labels.

 • NAME: allows you to back up all namespaces in the current page you are in